pr2database/pr2-website/content/eukref/pipeline_overview.md

 usearch -cluster_smallmem NAME.sorted.fasta -id 0.97 -centroids NAME.clustered.fasta -uc NAME.clusters -notrunclabels
 ```

 ---

-**Step 3.
-Build initial alignment.**
+#### Step 3.
+Build initial alignment

-**3a)** Assemble a set of close outgroup sequences.
+###### 3a - Assemble a set of close outgroup sequences.
 Outgroup sequences must be full-length.
 You should include outgroups from all of the clades that are neighbors to your group of interest, 5-10 sequences per group.
 These should be chosen based on your knowledge (ask for help if needed).
 You can get outgroup sequences from GenBank, SILVA or PR2\.
 See step 2 for details.
 Add your outgroup sequences to clustered starting sequences (NAME.clustered.fasta file)

-**3b)** Align using MAFFT.
+###### 3b Align using MAFFT.
 Use the default MAFFT algorithm (command below) unless there is a specific reason to use a different algorithm or approach.
 (Experience users can use different preferred alignment program)

 ```
 mafft --reorder --auto NAME.clustered.fasta > NAME_aligned.fasta